AlaskaDHSS/RFP-ARIES-AutomatedRenewals/Attachment 11 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 #### Requirement

-> Requirements, design documents, source code, configuration files and
+> Requirements, design documents, source code, configuration files, documentation, and
 > binaries that are versioned through time must be managed in one or
 > more version control repositories such that any released version of
 > these artifacts can be retrieved later to rebuild the information